komorowskidev/solutions-swing/README.md

 ## Why Lombok?

 I always using Lombok.
-It saves me a lot of code.
+It saves me a lot of coding.

 ## Why Spock?